evansochieng/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Check the Network tab of browser console, got a server error.
+In the terminal where Rails server is running, saw it's a error in the create method at line 10 of the controller.
+Checking this, it's a spelling error of the name of the model, Toy.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: The frontend expects some content to be returned in the response of the PATCH request and parse to JSON but the update method is not returning any content.
+I need to render JSON from the PATCH request from the backend.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: From the terminal where rails server is running, the error was that there was no route for DELETE action.
+I need to add that in routes.rb